gtech-mulearn/Top-100-Coders/profile/aswanthvc@mulearn.md

 ### About Me

 > I'm a passionate BCA student with a profound love for coding.
-Self-taught and versatile, I excel in full-stack development, specializing in Android and Flutter app creation.
+Self-taught and versatile, I excel in full-stack development, specializing in Android,Web and Flutter app creation.
 My journey has been a personal one, honing my technical skills and problem-solving abilities.
 I'm eager to embrace new opportunities and turn innovative concepts into digital solutions.

 ### Portfolio Highlights

 #### History of Open Source Contributions:

-- I have shared several personal projects on my GitHub profile, including [AVC Manager](https://github.com/aswanthabam/Manager), [Cash Book](https://github.com/aswanthabam/CashBook), [Lets Share app](https://github.com/aswanthabam/LetsShare-1.0.0), [Database Manager](https://github.com/aswanthabam/DbManager), and [Niram](https://github.com/aswanthabam/Niram).
+- I have shared several personal projects on my GitHub profile, including [AVC Manager](https://github.com/aswanthabam/Manager), [Cash Book](https://github.com/aswanthabam/CashBook), [Lets Share app](https://github.com/aswanthabam/LetsShare), [Database Manager](https://github.com/aswanthabam/DbManager), and [Niram](https://github.com/aswanthabam/Niram).
 - While I haven't directly contributed to existing open-source projects, I have embraced the open-source philosophy by making my work accessible to the community.
 [Checkout My Github](https://github.com/aswanthabam)

 #### History of Community Engagement: